choijyoung/connectfour/README.md

 # Connect Four! 🔴🟡
 ## Getting Started
 Connect Four is a game that is loved by many and a game that was introduced to us in our childhoods.
 The objective of the game is to place the token down the board and try to connect four tokens together.
 I was inspired to make this game because it is a game that my fiancee and I play all the time in order to decide who does the chores for the day.
 It **does** get competitive.

+**Instructions**: Press the green tokens on top of the board to get started!
 ***

 ## Play here 😁